lammps/lammps/doc/src/pair_meam.rst

 Pair style *meam/ms* uses the multi-state MEAM (MS-MEAM) method according to :ref:`(Baskes2) <Baskes2>`, which is an extension to MEAM.
-This pair style is mostly equivalent to *meam* and is use differs only where noted in the documentation below.
+This pair style is mostly equivalent to *meam* and differs only where noted in the documentation below.

 In the MEAM formulation, the total energy E of a system of atoms is